Stormgade: Notable buildings and residents

-The National Museum's façade on Stomgade dates from 1929-1938.
+The National Museum's façade on Stomgade dates from 1929 to 1938.
 Its most distinctive feature is the colonnade with 38 columns in Bornholmian granite which runs along the full length of the building.

 No. 6 is from 1851 and was listed in 1918.
 No. 8 was originally two separate buildings dating from some time before 1734, which were merged into one in 1748.

 The Holstein Mansion was originally built in 1687 but owes its current appearance mainly to an expansion carried out by Jacob Fortling in 1756.
 It was home to the Natural History Museum between 1827 and 1871.

 Det Harboeske Enkefruekloster (No. 14) was rebuilt by Elias David Häusser in 1741 but owes its current appearance to expansions and alterations carried out by Lauritz de Thurah between 1754 and 1760.

 The corner building at No. 16 was built for royal pastry-maker Jens Raae in 1791.
 The dormer window on Stormgade was added in 1811 and the building has undergone several alterations since then.
 It was listed in 1945.

 The corner building at No. 18, on the other side of Vester Voldgade, was originally built for Overformynderiet, a financial institution that later moved to a new building in Holmens Kanal.
 The building was designed by Hans Jørgen Holm and is from 1894.
 In 2014, it was decided to convert it, together with parts of the neighbouring building at No. 20, into a new home for the Museum of Copenhagen.